GoogleCloudPlatform/market-data-transcoder/README.md

-                        message types in the source data --stats_only          Flag indicating that transcoder should only report on message type counts without parsing messages further
+                        message types in the source data --stats_only          Flag indicating that transcoder should only report on message type counts without parsing messages further --create_schemas_only
+                        Flag indicating that transcoder should only create output resource schemas and not output message data

 Google Cloud arguments:
   --destination_project_id DESTINATION_PROJECT_ID